manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 ### Plain log format

 <!-- example plain_log -->
 With the `plain` log format, Manticore logs all successfully executed search queries in a simple text format.
-Non-full-text parts of queries are not logged.
-JSON queries are logged as flattened to a single line.
+Non-full-text parts of the queries are not logged.
+JSON queries are recorded as single-line entries.
+Queries processed through [Buddy](../Installation/Manticore_Buddy.md) are not logged.

 <!-- intro -->
 `query_log_format` example: